 Whoops.

-I’m also the proud papa of two beautiful daughters.
+I was born and raised in Tampa, Florida, but fate and circumstances have seen to it my family and I now call the Kansas City area home.
+My wife and I are the proud parents of two beautiful young humans.
 If you hang around here for any length of time, you’re going to have to deal with me bragging about them on occasion.
 That’s the price you pay, yo.

 And so, with that?
 Welcome to the Fog.